-There is a $25 deposit required to acquire a card, that is charged to the students account.
-The $25 is reimbursed when you return the card.
+There is a $25 deposit required to acquire a card that is charged to the students account.
+The $25 is reimbursed when you return the card within one semester of leaving the university.
 NOTE: If this charge is not paid on time with the GV billing cycle, you will accrue late fees.
 Late fees are NOT reimbursed when the card is returned.
-If a student does not pay for their key card in a timely fashion, their key card will be deactivated along with a students EOS account.
+If a student does not pay for their key card in a timely fashion, their key card will be deactivated along with the student's EOS account.
 Once the key card deposit has been paid the students EOS account will be unlocked.

 Key cards are updated semester by semester based on a students schedule.
 Access is granted to specific labs based on what courses a student is registered for.
 Access is granted 24/7, however, GV Parking rules apply.
 For current GV Parking time restrictions please visit their website.

 To use the cards simply pass the cards near the card readers (beige box near the labs doors; black box near the courtyard door).
 The doors will “click” indicating that the doors are unlocked.